glenndehaan/unifi-voucher-site/.docs/oidc/zitadel/README.md

 ### Common Issues

 - **Invalid Redirect URI**: Ensure the callback URI matches what is configured in ZITADEL.
-- **Client Secret Errors** (for confidential clients): Ensure that the client secret in both ZITADEL and your UniFi configuration match.
+- **Client Secret Errors**: Ensure that the client secret in both ZITADEL and your UniFi configuration match.